Your Essential Travel Guide To Brussels

-The Belgian capital is a city of extremes.
-At once a medieval masterpiece and a showcase of modern architecture, it’s also the seat of the European Parliament and one of the most cosmopolitan cities in Europe.
-The perfect city break destination, whether you love shopping, eating, history or art, you’ll find the best of it in Brussels.
+Cool yet cultured, historic yet hip; the Belgian capital is a city of extremes.
+Both a medieval masterpiece and a showcase of modern architecture, it’s also the seat of the European Parliament and one of the most cosmopolitan cities in Europe.
+The perfect city break destination - whether you love shopping, eating, history or art, you’ll find the best of it in Brussels.

 The Grand Place is a must-see example of flamboyant Flemish architecture with its elegant gabled facades, tapering spires and gilded statues.
 One of the most beautiful pedestrianised squares in the world, Grand Place is lined with restaurants and cafes and is the perfect place to enjoy famous Belgian dish - moules et frites.

 One of Belgium’s most eminent museums, the Royal Museums of Fine Arts showcases work by many distinguished Flemish artists including Ruben, Van Dijk and Magritte.
-The Belgian Comic Strip Center will tell you all you need to know about Tin Tin, the Smurfs and other comic book favourites.
+The Belgian Comic Strip Centre will tell you all you need to know about Tin Tin, the Smurfs and other comic book favourites.